Mohitkoley/python/README.md

 # python
-all python programs that i am learning
+all python programs that I am learning